basp/ambiance-vm/tutorial.md

 If there's something that makes code completely unreasonable it would be side-effects.
 Oh, and `if` statements too but that's a topic for another post.

+### A Horrible Side Effect
+NOTE: This section is probably only interesting to software developers.

+Once, there was a class, it was called `Command` or something.
+It had a `ConnectionString` property.

+This property looked more or less like this:

+	key: string; 	// Set by sub-class or outside source

+	get {
+		var env = HomeBrewnConfigApi.Get("someEnvValue");
+		var envKey = Config.Get("theKeyKey");
+	}

+And then we encounter this:

+	get(string key) {
+		var connStr =
+			AssembleConnStringViaObscureAlgo().
+			AndGoToTheConfigFileAndDatabase();
+		if (someObscureLogic) {
+			use (someOtherObscureLogic) {
+				this.SomeTotallyDiffernet
+				return andDoSomethingCompletelyDifferent();
+			}
+		}
+		return connStr;
+	}

 ### Tale of Two Morons
 A long long time ago there were two people and each had a baffling deficiency.
 CPUnit was able to calculate simple things but could remember only two things.